bondhugula/pluto/README.md

 - In order to use the development version from Pluto's git repository, automatic build system tools, including `autoconf`, `automake`, and `libtool` are needed.

-- LLVM/Clang 2.9 or higher until 14.x (14.x recommended, 11.x, 12.x tested to
+- LLVM/Clang 14.x (14.x recommended, 11.x, 12.x tested to work as well), along
-work as well), along with its development/header files, is needed for the pet submodule.
+  with its development/header files, is needed for the pet submodule.
 These packages are available in standard distribution repositories or could be installed by building LLVM and Clang from sources.
 See `pet/README` for additional detail.
 On most modern distributions, these can be installed from the repositories.

   Example:
   ```shell